-A. Mild Operations of Outright Purchase of Long-Term Government Bonds
+A. Mild Operations of Outright Purchase of Long-Term Government Bonds 1.
+Implementation and effects

-1. Implementation and effects
+While "mild operations" will change the role of the outright purchase of long-term government bonds from a conventional response to increasing long-term demand for banknotes to a monetary easing measure to complement the zero interest rate policy, operationally speaking it can be regarded as an extension of the conventional outright operation.

-While "mild operations" will change the role of the outright purchase of long-term government bonds from a conventional response to increasing long-term demand for banknotes to a monetary easing measure to complement the zero interest rate policy, operational-wise it can be regarded as an extension of the conventional outright operation.
+By gradually increasing the outright purchase amount of long-term government bonds, the BOJ expects to see the decrease in the yield of long-term government bonds.
+For example, Bernanke (2000) states that once the outright purchases of longterm government bonds are implemented, "imperfect substitutability between assets would assert itself, and the prices of assets being acquired would rise."
+In addition, Iwata (2000a) argues that the outright purchases of long-term government bonds are effective even when the economy is in a liquidity trap in that they (1) activate stock investment through reducing risk premium, and (2) encourage investment in other high-risk assets.

-By gradually increasing the outright purchase amount of long-term government bonds, the BOJ expects to see portfolio-rebalancing effects gradually materialize.
-For example, Bernanke (1999) states that once the outright purchases of long-term government bonds are implemented, "imperfect substitutability between assets would assert itself, and the prices of assets being acquired would rise."
-In addition, Iwata (2000a) argues that the outright purchases of long-term government bonds are effective even when the economy is in a liquidity trap in that they (1) activate stock investment through reducing risk premium, and (2) encourage investment in other high risk assets.
+However, we consider that the impact on expectations, which influence the external finance premium, is weak.
+Thus, its effect on banks' lending behavior would

-However, with an operation through which the BOJ can only expect portfoliorebalancing effects, the impact on expectations, which influence the external finance premium, is weak.
-Thus its effect on bank lending behavior would be limited given the current situation that credit channels are not facilitating lending and thereby not stimulating the economy.
-For example, while short- and long-term interest rates have been declining, average contracted interest rates on new loans have shown little change if we take the so-called 'current issue,' a 10-year bond issued most recently and largest in terms of issue amount in Japan, the bid-ask spread is 0.7% of face value, larger than that in the US (0.03%), the UK (0.04%), Canada (0.05%), and Italy (0.06%).
+31. See Shirakawa (1999) for a current analysis of market liquidity in the JGB market.
+When looking at the bid-ask spread, an indicator of the liquidity of the JGB market, the spread is the largest for all types of maturity among industrial countries.
+For example, if we take the "current issue," a 10-year bond issued most recently and the largest in terms of issue amount in Japan, the bid-ask spread is 0.7 percent of face value, larger than that in the United States (0.03 percent), the United Kingdom (0.04 percent), Canada (0.05 percent), and Italy (0.06 percent).
 The same tendency can also be seen for bonds of different maturity.
-In addition, while market liquidity measured by the bid-ask spread generally declines as maturity becomes longer in major overseas government bond markets, in Japan the bid-ask spread becomes the smallest for government bonds with 7-10 year maturity (long-term zone).
-Furthermore, if we compare bond turnover by issue year between Japan and the US, Japan is overwhelmingly concentrated in the long-term zone.
-And, finally, turnover in the futures market is more than in the spot market, indicating the relatively higher liquidity of the futures market and active use to complement the low liquidity of the spot market.
+In addition, while market liquidity measured by the bid-ask spread generally declines as the maturity lengthens in major overseas government bond markets, in Japan the bid-ask spread becomes the smallest for government bonds with a 7-10 year maturity (long-term zone).
+Furthermore, if we compare Japanese and U.S. bond turnover by issue year, Japan is overwhelmingly concentrated in the long-term zone.
+And, finally, turnover in the futures market is greater than that in the spot market, indicating the relatively higher liquidity of the futures market and active use to complement the low liquidity of the spot market.

-35 This can easily be imagined from the situation that when the size of the US Treasury bond buyback program announced in January 2000 was beyond what market participants had expected, sentiment in the most liquid US Treasury bond market quickly came to think that 30-year bonds were overprized
+32. This can easily be imagined from the situation in which the size of the U.S. Treasury bond buyback program announced in January 2000 exceeded what market participants had expected, and in the most liquid U.S. Treasury bond market 30-year bonds quickly came to be seen as overpriced.